dionis1030/nomad-consul-microservices-demo/README.md

 1. Set the VAULT_TOKEN environment variable to a Vault token on your server that is allowed to use the AWS secrets engine and that has read access to the path "secret/sockshop".
 Be sure to mark the VAULT_TOKEN variable as sensitive so that other people cannot read it.
 1. Set the token_for_nomad variable to the Vault token you generated for Nomad in Step 1f.

 Now, you're ready to use Terraform to provision your EC2 instances.
 The default configuration creates 1 Server instance running Nomad and Consul servers and 2 Client instances running Nomad and Consul clients.
 Your Sock Shop apps will be deployed by Nomad to the Client instances.
 If running t2.medium instances, you need a minimum of 2 clients to run all the Sock Shop microservices.
+You can set the instance types with server_instance_type and client_instance_type.

 You can set server_count and client_count to larger numbers if desired.
-We recommend 3 of each if you want to demonstrate that Nomad reschedules tasks if a client is killed and that a new leader is elected in the cluster if one of the servers is killed.
+We recommend 3 of each if you want to demonstrate that Nomad reschedules tasks if a client is terminated and that a new leader is elected in the cluster if one of the servers is terminated.

 If desired, you can set the vpc_cidr and subnet_cidr to valid CIDR ranges.
 The defaults are "10.0.0.0/16" and "10.0.1.0/24" respectively.